How to Stop a Dog From Eating Poop Using the Treasure Hunt Game

 When to See a Professional

 This article is not meant to be used as a substitute for professional veterinary or behavioral advice.
-If your dog engages in coprophagia, please see your vet to rule out medical problem.
-This article was written with owner's written consent to share.
-No names are mentioned to protect privacy.
+If your dog engages in coprophagia, please see your vet to rule out a medical problem.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 © 2015 Adrienne Janet Farricelli